nyadiia/mikufan.page/content/custom/about.md

 +++

 ## hey!
-This is my funny little website where I might put some stuff.
-I'm doing mostly Linux stuff but I want to start programming again.
-No matter where you go, everyone's connected!
-If you have any recommendations on what I should program or what I should watch, please tell me!
+this is my funny little website where i'll probably blog some things. i'm doing mostly Linux stuff but I want to start programming again. if you have any recommendations on what I should program or what I should watch, please tell me!

 ## contact
 haaiiii, i'm happy you wanna talk to me!
 My discord is nyadiia#0074